 Prior to his position in the Energy Department, Dr. Tinker was an Alexander von Humboldt Postdoctoral Fellow at the Westfälische Wilhelms-Universität in Münster, Germany, where he designed inorganic complexes to be used in organic light emitting diodes and to promote triplet-triplet upconversion processes.
 Dr. Tinker obtained a Ph.D. in chemistry from Princeton University and a B.S. from Beloit College.
 His Ph.D. research focused on visible light-induced water reduction using iridium(III) chromophores and colloidal catalysts to produce a portable fuel using sunlight.

-Dr. Brion Bob joined SETO in January 2015 as a fellow and now works as a technology manager within the Photovoltaics program.
+Dr. Brion Bob joined SETO in 2015 and now works as a technology manager within the Photovoltaics program.
 He currently supports program development toward advancing the cost-effectiveness of PV modules and systems as an increasingly significant part of the national energy portfolio.
 His professional interests include the creation of a national research base that accelerates manufacturing competitiveness while training the next generation of industrial researchers.
 Brion holds a B.A. in physics from Harvard University and a Ph.D. in materials science and engineering from the University of California, Los Angeles, where his graduate studies were focused on the areas of thin film solar cell fabrication and device physics, with additional work dedicated to investigating new contacts and junction architectures.

 Company: Allegheny Science and Technology